Feelpath Logo

 Consent, Privacy & Safety

 You control capture on a per-client, per-session basis.
-Clients can understand what’s saved, what’s optional, and what’s shared.
+Clients can understand what’s saved, what you can use or leave off, and what’s shared.
 You choose what to use clinically.

 You and your client control your data.
 We don’t sell it.
 We don’t train AI models on your content.

-We operate with a HIPAA-focused posture and can provide a BAA for covered entities.
+We support HIPAA-aligned workflows and can provide a BAA for covered entities.
 For your specific setting, confirm details with our team.

 No. Feelpath is not a diagnostic tool and it does not triage or replace clinical risk assessment.
 Use your judgment and established crisis protocols.